ankushT369/portfolio/README.md

 ## Projects
 ### 1. Hawk
 A scalable binary reinstaller and efficient log maintainer for Linux.
-Developed tools for monitoring system changes, using `inotify` in C to track log modifications.
+Developed tools for monitoring installation logs, using `inotify` in C to track log modifications.
 *Link* : [hawk](https://github.com/ankushT369/hawk)

 ### 2. WebFlow